-24.1 The City shall offer employees and their dependent(s), including qualified domestic partners, a health insurance program under the terms set forth below.

-24.1.1 Employees shall have access to the medical plans offered by Teamsters Local 856 Health Trust health care plans (Anthem EPO (grandfathered), Anthem PPO, and Kaiser), and employee contributions toward the monthly health insurance premiums shall be as follows:
+- 24.1 The City shall offer employees and their eligible dependent(s), a health insurance program under the terms set forth below. - 24.1.1 Employees shall have access to he medical plans offered by Teamsters Local 858 Health Trust health care plans (Anthem EPO (grandfathered), Anthem PPO, and Kaiser), and employee contributions toward the monthly health insurance premiums shall be as follows:

 - (a) Employees shall pay twelve and one half percent (12.5%) of the cost of the health premium for the health plan with the least expensive monthly premium.
-If the other health plans remain at or below six percent (6%) of the least expensive monthly premium, employees with those plans shall also contribute twelve and one half percent (12.5%). - (b) For the next most expensive monthly health premium (the "mid-range" plan), employees shall contribute fifteen percent (15%) of the cost of the premium if the average premium difference is higher than six percent (6%) of the least expensive plan. - (c) For the most expensive monthly health premium, employees shall contribute twenty percent (20%) of the cost of the premium if the average premium difference is twelve and one half percent (12.5%) or more than the least expensive premium.
+If the other health plans remain at or below six percent (6%) of the least expensive monthly premium, employees with those plans shall also contribute twelve and one half percent (12.5%). - (b) For the next most expensive monthly health premium (the "mid-range" plan), employees shall contribute fifteen percent (15%) of the cost of the premium if the average premium difference is higher than six percent (6%) of the least expensive plan. - shall contribute twenty percent (20%) of the cost of the premium if the average premium difference is twelve and one half percent (12.5%) or more than the least expensive premium.
 If the most expensive premium has an average premium difference greater than six percent (6%) and less than twelve percent (12%), the employee shall pay fifteen percent (15%). - (d) Regular-hire full-time and part-time employees working at least 20 hours/week or more are eligible to participate in health insurance plans, and the City will contribute a percentage of the amount equaling the bargaining unit member's authorized position full-time equivalent (FTE) towards the selected coverage.
 Part-time employees will be responsible for the balance of premiums through payroll deductions.
 If the part-time employee waives coverage, no cash payment will be made in lieu of the insurance.

-- (e) Deductions for the costs of health plan premiums shall be made through payroll deduction, and shall occur semimonthly. - (f) All employees must enroll in medical insurance coverage unless the employee requests a waiver of coverage from the Human Resources Department.
+- (e) Deductions for the costs of health plan premiums shall be made through payroll deduction, and shall occur semi-monthly. - (f) All employees must enroll in medical insurance coverage unless the employee requests a waiver of coverage from the Human Resources Department.
 Such waiver shall only be granted if the employee shows proof of other minimum essential group coverage.
-Should an employee who has obtained a waiver of this provision lose such alternate coverage, the employee shall notify the Human Resources Department and enroll in a City sponsored health insurance program within 30 (thirty) days after termination of such coverage.

-24.2 Prior to open enrollment the City shall publish new rates and employee contributions to the premium payment for the next calendar year during Open Enrollment.
+Should an employee who has obtained a waiver of this provision lose such alternate coverage, the employee shall notify the Human Resources Department and enroll in a City sponsored health insurance program within 30 (thirty) days after termination of such coverage. - 24.2 The City shall publish new rates and employee contributions to the premium payment for the next calendar year during Open Enrollment.

-24.3 A summary description of benefits for the Teamsters medical plans can be found in the Employee Benefits Guide and Employee Benefits website available online at: https://flimp.live/CityofSantaRosa.
+24.3 A summary description of benefits for the Teamsters medical plans can be found in the Employee Benefits Guide and Emloyee Benefits website available online at: https://flimp.live/CityofSantaRosa.